SpareRoom/vboxmake/README.md

     If `vboxmake` detects a VirtualBox VM with the same name as `--vm-name`, it will abort.
 Specifying `--force` will cause the VM and any associated configuration files to be overwritten.

-- -u, --unattended

-    Default: `<vboxmake dir>/../config/ks.cfg`

-    This is the unattended installation file that will be used to script the installation of your VM.
-The default script is supplied for testing purposes; you'll probably want to create your own.

-- -b, --boot-menu

-    Default: `<vboxmake dir>/../config/boot_menu`

-    This is the Syslinux configuration that is used to bootstrap the installation process.
-The default file skips the menu altogether, and simply starts the installation.
-You probably don't want to change this.

 - -t, --tftp-dir